graupnej/GroupIWord2Vec.jl/README.md

        Pkg.instantiate()  # Install dependencies from the Manifest.toml

 This instructs Julia to use the Project.toml and Manifest.toml files in the current directory for managing dependencies.
-In Julia's package management system (activate with ]) trigger the build process for the package:
+In Julia's package management system (Pkg mode, entered by typing ]) trigger the build process for the package:

        build GroupIWord2Vec

-Load the package into the current session
+Within the Julia REPL, load the package into the current session

        using GroupIWord2Vec